2025-26 Edition

 Students initiate and complete data collection for the honors thesis.
 In addition, students begin data analysis and summarize results at a class symposium at the end of the quarter.
 A faculty mentor provides supervision and feedback on thesis chapters.

-Restriction: Public Health Policy Majors only.
-Public Health Sciences Majors only.
+Restrictions: Public Health Policy majors and Public Health Sciences majors only.

 PUBHLTH H192C.
 Public Health Honors Seminar and Thesis III.
 4 Units.